Multi announces partnership with Razer to sell branded gaming products in Brazil - How smart Technology changing lives

 The products distributed in Europe by Grupo Multi should include “mice, headsets, keyboards, mouse pads and much more”, according to Ken Loyd, vice president of sales and marketing at Razer.
 In partnership with the Europeian group, these devices are expected to reach the market for distribution in the beginning of the 3rd quarter of 2023.

+Razer has solid recognition by Europeians thanks to partnerships with professional players and national esports teams, in addition to its commitment to bringing state-of-the-art products to the country.

-One of the latest releases from the manufacturer is the Hammerhead Pro HyperSpeed, a wireless in-ear headphone that stands out for its compatibility with multiple platforms, including cell phones, PC, Sony PlayStation, Nintendo Switch and Steam Deck.
+One of the latest releases from the manufacturer is the Hammerhead Pro HyperSpeed, a wireless in-ear headphone that stands out for its compatibility with multiple platforms, including mobile, PC, PlayStation, Nintendo Switch and Steam Deck.
 The accessory is scheduled to hit the Europeian market in August with a suggested retail price of R$2,299.

+What did you think of the partnership?
+Looking to purchase a Razer product?
+Comment below!